Hormone replacement therapy (HRT)

 You can take combined HRT in different ways.

 - Monthly cyclical HRT.
 You take oestrogen every day and add progesterone for 10 to 14 days in a month to mimic your menstrual cycle.
-You’ll usually bleed (like a period) every month.
+If you haven’t entered the menopause yet, you’ll usually bleed (like a period) every month.

 - Continuous combined HRT.
 With this type, you take both oestrogen and progesterone every day.
 You won’t have any monthly bleeding (although you might have some light bleeding for the first four to six months).